 Fifty-Nine Parks Print Series

 The US National Parks and screen printed posters are two of my favorite things.
-The Fifty-Nine Parks Print Series falls under the umbrella of The National Poster Retrospecticus.
+That's made working on Fifty-Nine Parks a dream come true.
 The strength of the series comes from an eclectic mix of artists and the unique beauty of each park.
 The idea for this one is simple: celebrate the parks and some of our favorite poster artists in the world!
 It's a total blast to work with so many talented artists and build another brand from scratch.
-The series is being archived by The Library of Congress and has traveled all over North America.
+The series is archived by The Library of Congress and has traveled all over North America.

 Part of what makes this series exciting is working with so many different artists.
 We work together through research, concept development, initial sketches, and final art.
 The goal of each poster is to capture a scene that best represents the park.
 We balance that with highlighting each artist's aesthetic strengths and interests.
 It's no small task to create a static image that captures the essence of each park but that's part of the fun.
 Every artist has a different working style too.
 My job is to work within each of those styles to help bring a sense of cohesiveness to the series.